DanielCiccC/DanielCiccC.github.io/FINM3403/notes/revisionLecture2.md

 > NOTE:
 >
-> A	country	must finance	its	current	account	deficit	either	by	borrowing	from	foreigners	or	by	drawing	down on	its	previously	accumulated	foreign	wealth,	a	current	account	deficit	represents	a	reduction in	 the	 country’s	 net	 foreign	 wealth
+> A country must finance its current account deficit either borrowing from foreigners or by drawing down on its previously accumulated foreign wealth, a current account deficit represents a reduction in the country’s net foreign wealth

-### Capital Account and Financial Account (KA)
+### Capital Account
 - Capital account includes capital transfers and disposals of nonfinancial assets between residents and foreigners.

 $$ KA = \text{Capital Inflow (cr) – Capital outflow (dr)}$$

-**Financial Account**
+### Financial Account
 - Balance difference between sales of assets to foreigners and purchases of foreign assets

 Comprises of:
 - Portfolio investment
 - Direct investment
   - (takeover or acquiring a substantial portion of a foreign company, i.e., ˃ 10%)
+- Other Investment

 > NOTE:
 >
 > Sales of assets are recorded as credits, and result in *inflows* to the KA account.
 Purchases (imports) of foreign assets are recorded as debits and lead to *capital outflow*.

+### Errors and Omissions
+- Errors and Omissions - difference between CA balance, Capital Account and Financial Account
+- Errors and omissions also used in valuations

+### Official Reserve Assets
+- Total reserves held by official monetary authorities within a country (RBA in Australia).
+- These reserves are typically comprised of major currencies that are used in international trade and financial transactions, gold and reserve accounts (SDRs) held at the IMF.

+> NOTE;
+>
+> The only way you can run a deficit if is someone is willing to fund it - funded by the central bank

+### Linking CA to National Income

+$$ Y = \text{National Income}$$

+$$  C + I + G = \text{Domestic Residents Spending/Absorption}$$
+Where:
+$C$ - Consumption, $I$ - Investments, $G$ - Government spending

+$$CA = \text{excess of spending over income earned (Income - spending)}$$

+Therefore:
+- CA Deficit → CA < 0 → Borrowing from Abroad to finance domestic spending
+- CA Surplus → CA > 0 → Lending Abroad

+$$ CA = \text{Savings - Investment} = \text{Net foreign investment}$$

+- If a country’s income exceeds its spending, savings will exceed domestic investment, yielding surplus capital.
+- This surplus capital will be invested overseas and will be reflected as a financial account deficit for that country (more capital is flowing out of the country than into it).

+> NOTE
+>
+> - If Australia is running of CA surplus and its domestic residents are NOT acquiring foreign assets, then it must be that the RBA is acquiring foreign assets (i.e., there is a drawing down of the central bank’s reserve holdings)
+> - If the BOP is negative, then ORT is positive with the RBA selling FOREX reserves and buying domestic currency.